Updated October 12th 2011

 The Sejarah Melayu Library is perhaps the largest public on-line collection of books and other documents on the history of the Malay archipleago and its surrounding region.
-Consisting of over 2700 books, academic papers and articles in electronic PDF format, the library is divided into eight broad sections:
+Consisting of nearly 3000 books, academic papers and articles in electronic PDF format, the library is divided into eight broad sections:

 GENERAL includes miscellaneous books related to specific topics in the history of the Malay archipleago and its surrounding region; HISTORIES AND OTHER REFERENCES contain general histories, encyclopedias, geography texts and other types of references; TRAVELOGUE consists of books and accounts by various travellers, explorers and visitors to the Malay archipelago; LANGUAGE houses dictionaries, vocabularies, grammar and other texts related to the Malay language and related languages; FICTION has novels, fables, short stories and other fictional works set in or with links to the Malay archipelago; JOURNALS houses key scholarly journals related to Malay studies; PAPERS AND ARTICLES contains selected academic papers and journal articles on various aspects of Malay history and culture; and NEWS AND DISPATCHES contains selected news, dispatches, reports, articles and other short snippets from historical newspapers, chronicles, gazettes and other publications.